elektrodmx/ImageToRGB332/README.md

 Run or compile ImageToRGB332.pde with "input.bmp" file in project directory.
 It should output "output.txt" file.
 At file ending there's a width, height and pixels counter listed.

 # Using converted file
 To display image from char array you need to draw all of pixels separately, so drawing can be slow at some cases.
-Im using ESP_8_BIT_GFX library to draw results on external display with drawPixel(x,y,c) function.
+Im using ESP_8_BIT_GFX library to draw results on external display with drawPixel(x,y,c) function repeated in two for type loops.

-'test'